JackSzwergold/Cheat-Sheets/content/index.md

 These are mainly intended for quick reference without too much deep explanation behind what is happening.

+***

+**Caveat Emptor**: But please keep in mind that many of the instructions and ideas here might be out of date or no longer work.
+So if you choose to follow them, and something doesn’t work as expected?
+What can I tell you.

 - [Avahi Daemon](avahi_daemon)
 - [Awk](awk)
 - [Bash](bash)